apache/yunikorn-core/docs/userguide.md

   kubectl create -f sleep.yaml
   ```

-- Run Spark on Kubernetes with pod templates, `spark-app-id` is considered as Spark jobId.
+- Run Spark on Kubernetes with pod templates, `spark-app-id` is considered as Spark applicationId.

   Unfortunately pod-template support is only available in Spark upstream.
 The full guide of running Spark with YuniKorn can be found [here](https://github.infra.cloudera.com/yunikorn/k8s-shim/blob/master/docs/spark.md).